 Examples of Prevention Programs

 - Fast Track: Fast Track is a comprehensive, long term prevention program that begins with children entering kindergarten and follows them through tenth grade.
-Intervention components change as children grow older and include components such as a teacher-led classroom curriculum, parent training groups, home visits, and child tutoring.
-One study showed that the Fast Track intervention reduced the likelihood of alcohol abuse and binge drinking as well as the probability of serious substance abuse.
+Intervention components change as children age and include components such as a teacher-led classroom curriculum, parent training groups, home visits, and child tutoring.
+One study showed that the Fast Track intervention reduced the likelihood of alcohol use and binge drinking as well as the probability of individuals developing serious substance use disorders.
 This intervention has been rated effective by the National Institute of Justice and is listed in The Surgeon General's Report on Alcohol, Drugs, and Health as an evidence-based prevention program.

-- Strong African American Families (SAAF): SAAF is a seven-week program targeting rural African American families with children ages 10 to 14.
+- Strong African American Families (SAAF): SAAF is a seven-week program targeting rural African American families with children from 10 to 14 years old.
 It is a parental training program that works to strengthen attachments between parents and children, ultimately reducing alcohol and drug use.
 SAAF has been rated as an effective program for reducing child alcohol use and other youth risk behaviors by the National Institute of Justice.

 - All Stars: All Stars is a school and community-based intervention that targets middle school students.
 Key components include promoting positive norms, planning a future free of risky behaviors, and positive interactions with parents and trusted adults.
 This intervention consists of 13 45-minute sessions delivered weekly by teachers, prevention specialists, or other community-based staff.
-All Stars has benefit to cost ratio of $26.07 in benefit for every dollar spent, and is considered a promising program for reducing substance abuse by SAMHSA.
+All Stars has benefit to cost ratio of $21.55 in benefit for every dollar spent, and is considered a promising program by SAMHSA for reducing substance use disorders .

 - The Narconon Truth About Drugs Video Program: This universal prevention program targets both middle and high school students with a multimedia curriculum consisting of eight sessions.
-The videos provide accurate information on various drugs as well as provides first hand stories of addiction and recovery from young adults.
+The videos provide accurate information on various drugs and first hand stories of dependence and recovery from young adults.
 Implementation materials are required and include an educator's manual, four DVDs, a teacher's DVD, flyers, and pre- and post-student surveys.
-SAMHSA has rated this program as promising for reducing alcohol, cannabis, inhalant, hallucinogen, amphetamine/stimulant, cocaine, sedative/hypnotic/anxiolytic, opioid, and other substance use and abuse.
+SAMHSA has rated this program as promising for reducing alcohol, cannabis, inhalant, hallucinogen, amphetamine/stimulant, cocaine, sedative/hypnotic/anxiolytic, opioid, and other substance disorders.

 Considerations for Implementation